jonaharagon/cocdevteam-info/README.md

 ### Content Pages

  * `index.md` - The index page for cocdevteam.info, usually you should not modify this.
- * `install.md` - Installation and configuration instructions for DEDServer
+ * `ded/install.md` - Installation and configuration instructions for DEDServer
- * `screenshots.md` - Screenshots of DEDServer and the client.
+ * `ded/screenshots.md` - Screenshots of DEDServer and the client.
+ * `ded/admin-client.md` - Overview of the admin client.
+ * `ded/dedserver.md` - Overview of the DEDServer software.

 ### Technical Pages